 - (Plan A) or a non-thesis (Plan B) option in which the student completes a final project and written exam.

-Master of Music, Music Therapy Specialization - The Master’s degree program in music therapy at Colorado State University is intended to provide Board Certified music therapists with advanced training in clinical skills and research.
+The Master’s degree program in music therapy at Colorado State University is intended to provide Board Certified music therapists with advanced training in clinical skills and research.
 Our curriculum specializes in evidence-based practice and neuroscience of music therapy.
 Specifically, the study of music therapy at Colorado State University is to prepare music therapists for advanced clinical work in music therapy, to supervise music therapy clinics, and to teach music therapy.

 Two master's curriculum tracks are offered: the first is a thesis program of 30 credit hours designed to provide students with the opportunity to complete a substantial research project at the Center for Biomedical Research in Music, or in the Fort Collins community.
 The second track is a 32-hour program that requires, in lieu of a thesis, additional course work in music therapy.
 Either program prepares the student to pursue doctoral study.
 Our academic curricula are approved by both the American Music Therapy Association and the National Association of Schools of Music.